IQ404/study-notes/README.md

 ## Integrating `ImGui`

+Currently this section will only show how to get ImGui working within a C++ OpenGL project. <ins>I need a much more rigorous learning on ImGui before I can understand what are actually happening underneath ImGui.</ins>

 The ImGui version that I am integrating is `1.90.1`.
 I will probably stick to it and not moving to an updated version unless there is any specific benefit.

 ❓ Understand why the ImGui window isn't showed up on the canvas at the end of the first iteration of the render loop.